-The following limitation currently applies to components exposed as Web services in EAServer: If the PowerBuilder component has a function that passes a character datatype by reference, the component cannot be exposed as a Web service in EAServer 5.
+The following limitation currently applies to components exposed as Web services in EAServer: If the PowerBuilder component has a function that passes a character datatype by reference, the component cannot be exposed as a Web service.
 An error message such as: "Can't find prefix for 'http://DefaultNamespace'." displays.